Notify me

 (public domain photo)

-. . . is a beautiful examples of creative engineering-influenced design, with the enlarged roman numerals becoming an aesthetically focused part of the metal structure around the off-center dial.
+. . . is a beautiful examples of creative engineering-influenced design, with the enlarged roman numerals becoming an aesthetically focused part of the metal structure around the off-centre dial.

 Devon Watches Tread 1: